- Energy-efficient living

 - Take action

 In recent years energy use for household lighting in Australia has rapidly increased.
 This is due to the construction of larger homes and the installation of more light fittings per home.
-Lighting now consumes between 8 and 15 per cent of the average household electricity budget.
+Lighting now consumes between 8 and 15% of the average household electricity budget.

-Most homes could reduce the amount of energy they use for lighting by 50 per cent or more by making smarter lighting choices and moving to more efficient technologies.
+Most homes could reduce the amount of energy they use for lighting by 50% or more by making smarter lighting choices and moving to more efficient technologies.

 In Australia traditional, inefficient incandescent light bulbs have been phased out.
-There are other more efficient types of lighting available, including compact fluorescent lamps (CFLs) and light emitting diodes (LEDs).
+There are other more efficient types of lighting available, including light emitting diodes (LEDs) and compact fluorescent lamps (CFLs).